Renovation Eviction Letter to Tenant

 Dear (name of the tenant),

-This letter is hereby written to inform you that you must evict the renovation of the house located at (mention the address) by 16th August 20XX.
+This letter is to formally inform you that you are required to vacate the premises located at [mention the address] by August 15th, 20XX, due to scheduled renovation work.

-Your failure to stop the renovation process at the premises you have been given the possession of will result in some legal actions against you.
-Please bear in mind that if you don’t stop the renovation by the deadline, the landlord will hold a right to ask you to vacate the premises.
+Your failure to halt the ongoing renovation at the premises currently under your possession may result in legal action.
+Please be advised that if the renovation work is not stopped by the specified deadline, the landlord reserves the right to request that you vacate the property.

 Regards,